Partnering with Victoria Police to better respond to family violenceAnna Quinn

-The research found that the VP-SAFvR was an effective and practical tool to assist police officers in making more accurate decisions about which families should be referred for specialist review.
-Few screened-out cases reported further family violence, while most of those screened-in were at higher risk and so needed additional management.
+The research found that the VP-SAFvR is an effective tool to assist police officers to make decisions about which families to refer for specialist review.

 In particular, the results showed:

-- The VP-SAFvR does a good job at screening out families who don’t require specialist police responses, meaning that police resources can be targeted to where they are needed most.
+- The VP-SAFvR does a good job at screening out families who don’t require specialist police responses – meaning police officers can target resources where they are needed most.

-- Different officers using the VP-SAFvR generally get similar results, meaning it is reliable and could be used across the whole state.
+- Different police officers using the VP-SAFvR generally get similar results – meaning it is reliable and could be used across the whole state.

-- The majority of police officers found the tool easy and quick to use, however they identified some ways to improve it.
-Survivors of family violence and support sector workers were generally positive about the tool, highlighting that it helped police to ask relevant questions about family violence.
+- The majority of police officers found the tool easy and quick to use but identified some ways to improve it.
+Survivors of family violence and support sector workers were generally positive about the tool.
+This highlighted that it helped police to ask relevant questions.